termux/termux.github.io/hardware-keyboard.md

 title: Using a hardware keyboard
 ---

-The following shortcuts are available when using Termux with a hardware (e.g. bluetooth) keyboard by combining them with Ctrl+Shift:
+The following shortcuts are available when using Termux with a hardware (e.g. bluetooth) keyboard by combining them with Ctrl+Alt:

 - 'C' → Create new session
 - 'R' → Rename current session